 Nominating, Finance, and Rules and Regulations Committee

 Section 1.
 The Nominating Committee shall consist of three (3) members who shall serve a term of three (3) years each.
-Each year, a new member of the Nominating Committee shall be elected by the membership from among At-large Trustees in such fashion that one (1) member shall automatically have three (3) years remaining in his/her term as Trustee, one (1) member shall have two (2) years remaining in his/her term as Trustee, and one (1) member shall have one (1) year remaining in his/her term as Trustee.
+Each year, a new member of the Nominating Committee shall be chosen by the President from the newly elected At-large members.
 In the event of a vacancy on the Nominating Committee, a replacement shall be selected for the unexpired term from the At-large Trustees by affirmative vote of a majority of Trustees, subject to confirmation or replacement by the membership at the next Annual Members’ Conference.
 The member with one (1) year remaining in his/her term shall serve automatically as chairperson of the Nominating Committee.

 Section 2.
 At least twenty-one (21) days prior to the annual National Members’ Conference of the National Folk Organization, the Nominating Committee shall notify all voting members of its list of nominees for officers and At-large members of the Board of Trustees.
 Such notification can be by regular mail, e-mail, publication in the NFO News, or some combination of these media.

 Section 3.
 The Nominating Committee shall present its nominations at the annual National Members’ Conference.
 Additional nominations may be made from the membership at that time.
 Election shall be by majority vote of the members present.

 Section 4.
 Members of the Nominating Committee shall take office at the close of the annual National Members’ Conference at which they were elected.